 Mission: We empower lesbian, gay, bisexual, transgender, queer, and HIV-affected communities and allies to end all forms of violence through organizing and education, and support survivors through counseling and advocacy.

 About AVP: AVP is a victim services, public advocacy and community organization agency primarily serving the LGBTQH communities of NYC.
 Founded in 1980, AVP addresses the pervasive problems of violence committed within and against LGBTQH communities including domestic violence, sexual assault, hate violence, HIV-related violence and police misconduct.
 AVP provides direct client services as well as community education and public advocacy.

 Read more »

-Reports to: Deputy Director in charge of Community Organizing and Public Advocacy
+Reports to: Co-Director of Community Organizing and Public Advocacy